tman8667/Destiny2ArmorTool/README.md

-The application will allow users to add 1 or more sets of armor, with one armor piece for each slot (head, arms, chest, legs, class item) and view/compare the state totals, so they can pick the best combination of armor pieces that suits their needs.
+The application will allow users to add 1 or more sets of armor, with one armor piece for each slot (head, arms, chest, legs, class item) and view/compare the stat totals, so they can pick the best combination of armor pieces that suits their needs.
 Each armor piece has six stats that appear on them:

 - Mobility (affects movement speed and jump height)